 Britain should have left the EU in March 2019.

-Britain and the EU have to agree a deal.
+Britain and the EU have agreed a deal.

-If no deal is agreed, it may cause problems.
+If no deal had been agreed it may have caused problems.

-It might make it harder to get some medication.
+It could have been harder to get some medication.

 You can see a full list by clicking here.Embed from Getty Images